Kmagameguy/wmata_client/README.md

 ## Using the Client
 1. `bin/console` is provided for your convenience.
 It will open a ruby console with the WMATA client and your .env preloaded (via `.irbrc`)
-1. Make various requests using the public interface, e.g.: `WmataClient::ApiRequest.new.station_schedule(station_code: "E10")`
+1. Make various requests using the public interface, e.g.: `WmataClient::ApiRequest.station_schedule(station_code: "E10")`

 [wmata-api]:https://developer.wmata.com/